Planck 2015 results. XX. Constraints on inflation: Conclusions

 By sampling $\log_{10} (\mu/M_\mathrm{pl})$ within the prior $[0.30, 4.85]$ for $p=2$, we obtain $\log_{10} (\mu/M_\mathrm{pl}) > 1.02$ ($1.05$) at 95\,\% CL and $\ln B = -2.6$ ($-2.4$) for $w_\mathrm{int}=0$ (allowing $w_\mathrm{int}$ to float).

 An exact potential which could also apply after inflation, instead of the approximated one in Eq.~(\ref{newinf}), might be needed for a better comparison among different models.
-Hilltop models in Eq.~(\ref{newinf}) approximate a linear potential $V(\phi) \propto \phi$ for $\mu/M_\mathrm{pl} \gg 1$.
-By considering a double-well potential, $V(\phi) = \Lambda^4 [1-\phi^2/(2 \mu^2)]^2$, instead, we obtain a slightly worse Bayes factor than the hilltop $p=2$ model, $\ln B = -3.1$ ($-2.3$) for $w_\mathrm{int}=0$ ($w_\mathrm{int}$ allowed to vary).
+For $\mu/M_\mathrm{pl} \gg 1$, hilltop models as defined in Eq.~(\ref{newinf}) by neglecting the additional terms denoted by the ellipsis lead to $n_\mathrm{s}-1 \approx - 3 r /8$, the same prediction as for the previously discussed linear potential, $V(\phi) \propto \phi .$ By considering a double well potential, $V(\phi) = \Lambda^4 [1-\phi^2/(2 \mu^2)]^2$, instead, we obtain a slightly worse Bayes factor than the hilltop $p=2$ model, $\ln B = -3.1$ ($-2.3$) for $w_\mathrm{int}=0$ ($w_\mathrm{int}$ allowed to vary).
 This different result can be easily understood.
-Although the double-well potential is equal to the hilltop model for \mbox{$\phi \ll \mu$}, it approximates $V(\phi) \propto \phi^2$ for $\mu/M_\mathrm{pl} \gg 1$.
-Since a linear potential is a better fit to \Planck\ than $\phi^2$, the fit of the double-well potential is therefore worse than the hilltop $p=2$ case for $\mu/M_\mathrm{pl} \gg 1$, and this partially explains the slightly different Bayes factors obtained.
+Although the double well potential is equal to the hilltop model for \mbox{$\phi \ll \mu$}, it approximates $V(\phi) \propto \phi^2$ for $\mu/M_\mathrm{pl} \gg 1$.
+Since a linear potential is a better fit to \Planck\ than $\phi^2$, the fit of the double well potential is therefore worse than the hilltop $p=2$ case for $\mu/M_\mathrm{pl} \gg 1$, and this partially explains the slightly different Bayes factors obtained.

 In the $p=4$ case, we obtain $\log_{10} (\mu/M_\mathrm{pl}) > 1.05$ ($1.02$) at 95\,\% CL and $\ln B = -2.8$ ($-2.6$) for $w_\mathrm{int}=0$ (allowing $w_\mathrm{int}$ to float), assuming a prior range $[-2, 2]$ for $\log_{10} (\mu/M_\mathrm{pl})$.